jorijn/bitcoin-dca/docs/configuration.rst

 Using a configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 When handling multiple environment variables, things can get messy.
-For management sake, you can create a simple configuration file somewhere on your disk and use that to provide the tool with the right configuration.
+For easier management you can create a simple configuration file somewhere on your disk and use that to provide the tool with the correct configuration.

 For example, creating a new configuration file in your home directory: ``nano /home/username/.bl3p-dca``